 Fennel contains many of these vision-saving nutrients.
 Due to its high flavonoid, vitamin C and mineral content, it can help reduce oxidative damage and inflammation, and may help prevent macular degeneration.

 Fennel seeds and their phytonutrients help clear sinuses.
-They make a great tea to aid with bronchitis, congestion and cough as they have expectorant properties.
+They make a great aid with bronchitis, congestion and cough as they have expectorant properties.

 Preparation: Crush lightly a teaspoon of fennel seeds and add into a 200ml cup of boiled water.Cover it and let it steep for 10 minutes.Strain and drink a cup three times per day.